venkatasg/intergroup-nfl/README.md

-# intergroup-nfl
+# Intergroup Bias in NFL comments

 This repository contains all code, data and notebooks for the paper ["Do they mean ‘us’?
-Interpreting Referring Expressions in Intergroup Bias"]().
+Interpreting Referring Expressions in Intergroup Bias"](https://arxiv.org/abs/2406.17947).

 ## Data